zchee/neovim-wiki/FAQ.md

 Make sure that [Neovim can find its runtime](#neovim-cant-find-its-runtime).

-### Copying to X11 primary selection with the mouse does't work
+### Copying to X11 primary selection with the mouse doesn't work

 `clipboard=autoselect` is not implemented yet.
 As a workaround, use the mapping